Intro to American Indian Studies

 Woodlands, Southwest, Plains, California.

-1. Impractical on a continental scale.
+1. Impractical on a continental scale for this class.

 a. more than 250 tribes in California alone